stevana/deterministic-scheduler/README.md

 To show that our scheduler is indeed deterministic, let's implement the race condition between two increments from the introduction.

 First let's introduce an interface for shared memory.
+The idea is that we will use two different instances of this interface: a "real" one which just does what we'd expect from shared memory, and a "fake" one which pauses around the real operations.

 ``` haskell
 data SharedMemory a = SharedMemory